npabisz/laravel-settings/README.md

             [
                 // Another setting name
                 'name' => 'is_enabled',
-                // You can optionally specify setting type 'type' => 'bool',
+                // You can optionally specify setting cast 'cast' => 'bool',
                 // Default value for setting
                 'default' => false,
             ],